Gastroesophageal Reflux Disease (GERD) Treatment

-Once the cause is diagnosed, your gastroenterologists may recommend a minimally invasive treatment to give you relief.
+Once the cause is diagnosed, your gastroenterologist may recommend a minimally invasive treatment to give you relief.
 These specialized procedures are performed by skilled surgeons with extensive experience treating GERD and related conditions.

 Understanding GERD

-GERD occurs when the contents of the stomach move up into the esophagus.
-That causes symptoms such as burning behind your breastbone, belching, an acid taste in your mouth, or difficulty swallowing.
+GERD occurs when stomach contents move up into the esophagus.
+That may cause symptoms such as burning behind your breastbone, belching, an acid taste in your mouth, or difficulty swallowing.

 Treatment Stages